natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/F-5E.md

 === Survivability and armour ===
 {{Specs-Avia-Armour}}
 <!-- ''Examine the survivability of the aircraft.
 Note how vulnerable the structure is and how secure the pilot is, whether the fuel tanks are armoured, etc. Describe the armour, if there is any, and also mention the vulnerability of other critical aircraft systems.'' -->
-The F-5E is a light fighter, as such it has no armor.
+The F-5E is a light fighter, as such it has no armour.
 If it loses its wing or tail it becomes incredibly difficult to fly.
-It cannot tank a missile hit and usually can only survive a few hits from common cannons at this Br (10.7).
+While it cannot tank a missile hit, it is surprisingly durable and can often survive a few hits from common cannons at its BR.

 === Modifications and economy ===
 {{Specs-Economy}}